BratFree.com

 April 04, 2012

 Hey Kim, she called you infertile!
-Are you gonna sit there and be "insulted" like that?
-Jerry Springer
+Are you gonna sit there and be "insulted" like that? popcorn and jerry springer signjerry

 Also, we don't call all mothers moos.
 Some are moo-cunts.